What is the Hermit Crab Shell Airlift?

 The Shell Airlift ships them the real deal: safe, natural seashells they can actually live and grow in.

-And here’s the big picture: we’re building the world’s first Shell Museum.
+And here’s the big picture: we’re building the world’s first Hermit Crab Shell Ethics Lab & Micro-Museum.

 Every donated shell does double duty—housing a crab and becoming part of a living exhibit that shows why real shells matter and why crabs deserve better than plastic knockoffs.

-Donate funds – to support the rescue program and help us finish our upcoming documentary.
+Donate funds – support the rescue runs and help us finish our upcoming documentary.

 The Shell Airlift Swing